yogesh200002/library/README.md

 # Library

-A library Books Entry App done using HTML, CSS and JavaScript.
+A Books Entry App to keep track of the books you read done using HTML, CSS and JavaScript.

 ## Features
 - Has Local Storage Function